HRT (menopause)

 Combined HRT can be prescribed to any woman who hasn’t had a hysterectomy.
 The progesterone in it will lower your chances of developing endometrial cancer.
 Within this category, there are two types of HRT: cyclical combined HRT and continuous combined HRT.

 The cyclical combined HRT is prescribed to women who have menopause symptoms already, but they are still getting periods.
-The continuous combined HRT is recommended for women who are postmenopausal.
+The continuous combined HRT is recommended for women who are postmenopausal (no longer have a period).

 The side effects of combined HRT can include: stomach upset, dizziness, headaches, breast tenderness, dry eyes, low libido, acne, bloating, leg cramps, mood changes, and weight changes.